ShubhamKumar2202/NETFLIX-APPTENCY/README.md

 	- For train and test.
 - Get the number of unique values for each feature.
 - Categorical Features Sorted by cardinality.
+-

+# STEPS to deal with missing data
+- create a function "get_missing" to find the missing data
+- store  missing values  from df_train in a dataframe "Missing_Df"
+- Make a plot to visualize the missing values in "df_train".
+- Create a dataframe "Missing_custom" to drop the missing columns with      - - percentage greater than 25